Infections and Hand Hygiene

 An occupied bed day is an available bed where there is an patient being treated on a particular day

-Data from October to December 2016 shows that infection rates are 0.1 per 10,000 bed days.
-There has been a steady reduction in rates over the last few years, and we are well ahead of the target which is less than 2 per 10,000 bed days.
+Data from Jan to March 2017 shows that infection rates are 0.3 per 10,000 bed days.
+We are well ahead of the target which is less than 2.0 infections per 10,000 bed days.

 - watch to see if your doctors, nurses or other health care staff have cleaned their hands